Falling is something that we’re all pretty adept at.

 How do you Get Over the Fear of Falling?

-As they age, they discover that the bails hit a little harder and leave a lasting impact on their bodies, but by that time, they usually stop caring.
+As they age, they discover that the fall hit a little harder and leave a lasting impact on their bodies, but by that time, they usually stop caring.

 If you’re still skating with the fear of falling, just keep doing it and you will get accustomed to it in time.